Seb1n1h0/AECID-WIN-Testbed_Script-Library/README.md

 *AttackMate is a tool to automate cyber attack scenarios that supports scripting of attack techniques across all phases of the Cyber Kill Chain.
 AttackMate's design principles aim to integrate with penetration testing and attack emulation frameworks such as Metasploit and Sliver Framework and enables simple execution of commands via shell or ssh.
 For example, AttackMate enables to execute Metasploit modules or generate payloads and run commands in Metasploit sessions.*

-Glad to had the opportunity evaluating it's suitability for Windows scenarios! <br><br>
+Glad to had the opportunity evaluating it's suitability for Windows scenarios!

 For more information, visit [Attackmate](https://github.com/ait-testbed/attackmate).

 ## Python